 A. If you are interesting in becoming a member of the Council, please contact the Dean of Students office on the campus closest to you to learn more about the membership requirements.

-Q. If I want to find information about nearby churches or ministers, who should I call?
+Q. If I want to find information about nearby churches, ministers or faith-based organizations, who should I call?

 A. You can contact the Dean of Students office on any of the campuses to get more information about campus ministries and the faiths that they represent or you can click on the links associated with each campus on the homepage that list the members and the religious organizations they are associated with and contact them directly.